SaimShaikh/Cloud_Computing/AWS-Interview-QA.md

 **Best practice:**
 Define RTO/RPO, then choose appropriate strategy.
 Don't over-engineer; balance cost and recovery needs.

+### Q31. what is inline policy
+An inline policy is an IAM policy that is directly attached to a specific user, group, or role.
+It is used to give permissions only to that identity and cannot be reused.
+Inline policies are mainly used for special or one-time permission requirements.

+### Q31.Inline vs managed policy
+An inline policy is directly attached to a single user, group, or role and cannot be reused.
+A managed policy is created separately and can be attached to multiple users, groups, or roles.
+In production environments, managed policies are preferred because they are easier to manage and reuse.

+### Q32.IAM Role vs User
+An IAM User is used for people or applications that need long-term access to AWS using credentials.
+An IAM Role is used to provide temporary permissions to AWS services or users without using permanent credentials.
+In production, IAM Roles are preferred for better security.
 ---

 ## Quick Recall Tips for AWS Interviews